Harry Bowman: War against the Hells Angels

 During a visit to Illinois in the spring of 1994, Bowman complained to Chicago Outlaws chapter president Peter "Greased Lightning" Rogers about the presence in the area of the Hell's Henchmen.
 Rogers was hesitant to take action against the rival gang, however, because he feared any incidents may draw the attention of federal authorities, and so Bowman assigned Wayne Hicks, Houston Murphy and Buffalo, New York chapter member Walter "Buffalo Wally" Posnjak to carry out surveillance on the Hell's Henchmen's Chicago headquarters.
 During one such reconnaissance mission, Murphy observed Hells Angels memorabilia on the premises.
 At a meeting at Bowman's residence in Detroit in September 1994, Bowman gave permission to Chicago Outlaw Carl "Jammin' Jay" Warneke and Gary member Randy Yager to bomb the Hell's Henchmen clubhouse.

 At 6 pm on November 7, 1994, Kevin O'Neill, the president of the "Stateline" chapter in Janesville, and Gary chapter president Raymond "Shemp" Morgan Jr. detonated a 100 lb C-4 car bomb in a 1989 Ford Taurus sedan outside the building, which was located at 1734 West Grand Avenue.
 No casualties were reported, although a steel door to the clubhouse was damaged and windows on a number of buildings and parked cars in the area were shattered.
 The attack was the third-largest car bombing in United States history, surpassed only by the 1993 World Trade Center bombing and the Oklahoma City bombing of 1995.
 The Hell's Henchmen "patched over" to the Hells Angels on December 10, 1994.
 At 8 pm on December 16, 1994, the Grand Avenue clubhouse went up in flames after being doused in petrol and was subsequently condemned and put up for sale.
-A group of Outlaws bikers celebrated by visiting the site and giving it the finger.
+A group of around 40 Outlaws bikers celebrated by visiting the site and giving it the finger.
 The Chicago Hells Angels subsequently relocated to the city's southern suburbs.

 Wally Posnjak, the president of the Outlaws' "Northeast" region, and Michael "Mad Mike" Quale, the former Rochester Hells Angels chapter president, were killed during a brawl at the Lancaster National Speedway in Lancaster, New York on September 25, 1994.
 Bowman rode his motorcycle at the front of Posnjak's funeral procession in Buffalo on September 29, 1994.
 A newspaper photograph then circulated of a member of the Fifth Chapter biker club hugging a Hells Angel at Quale's funeral, which took place in Rochester on October 1, 1994.
 The Fifth Chapter were a family-oriented club made up of men and women who were recovering from substance abuse problems.
 The club had five chapters – three in Florida, one in New England, and one in the San Francisco Bay Area – and sought to be neutral, maintaining good relationships with all motorcycle clubs.
 A close friend of the slain Outlaw Posnjak, Bowman was incensed by what he perceived to be disrespect and betrayal from the Fifth Chapter, and he ordered Wayne Hicks to shut down the club's Florida faction.